 My ongoing central projects focus on patterns and pattern identification, mathematical versus causal explanation especially as related to model use, and on implications of the causal nexus from Salmon for pattern ontologies for phenomena.
 This is a development and extension of the information theoretic account of causation (see Patterns, Information, and Causation, J Phil).
 This is a multi-year ongoing project, so do feel free to email and ask about the current works in progress.

 I am co-editing, with Sandra D. Mitchell, a focused volume, The Pragmatist Challenge (OUP), with chapters that have emerged from the talks and discussions in the Pragmatism, Metaphysics, and Philosophy of Science workshops.
-The volume will lay out a vision of pragmatist approaches to contemporary philosophy of science, especially topics at the intersection of metaphysics and phil of science, and will hopefully be rich territory for future discussions to explore further.
-The timeline has been delayed (even before anything that could be called 'present circumstances'! but the MS will be finalized by late summer, 2021.
+The volume lays out a vision of pragmatist approaches to contemporary philosophy of science, especially topics at the intersection of metaphysics and phil of science, and will hopefully be rich territory for future discussions to explore further.
+The volume will be out in February 2023.

 You can find preprints and electronic versions of my work online here at PhilPapers.
 Many items, including online proceedings items, are available for download on PhilSci Archive.
 A moderately recent CV can be found here.
 Information on courses I have taught and some material for courses can be found here.